What Equipment Do I Need for Formula Feeding?

 • Too fast – baby gulps, coughs, splutters, or excessive milk spills from their mouth (note a little from the corners of the mouth is not a concern and this stops as babies get older).

-When to replace teats:
+When to Replace Teats

-• Sticky texture or discolouration.
+• Sticky texture or discolouration

 Sterilising Supplies